We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Injury

-An injury may be a probable cause for a split nail.
+An injury is a likely cause of a split nail.
 Crushing your nail tip or bed can result in your nail growing with a ridge or split-like appearance.

 Injury and weakening can also happen with fake nails.